rebelsky/sams-assorted-musings-reflections/_forthcoming.md

    effects"?
 1. Should I write something about cluelessness on economic status (my own, others')
+1. Attending academic talks.
+(Why I appreciate the abiity to do so.
+   How I fit it into my too-busy week.
+The tradeoffs involved.
+See `time-logs-2018-03-05.md`.)

 New "soon", potentially short, teaching topics.